-USDJPY chart is definitely bullish.
-The daily timeframe is trending up creating new demand imbalances and respecting them.
-The bigger picture bias for USDJPY Forex cross pair is bullish with the USD potentially becoming stronger as explained in a previous Dollar Index DXY chart analysis.
+The USDJPY chart is definitely bullish.
+The daily timeframe is trending up, creating new demand imbalances and respecting them.
+The bigger picture bias for the USDJPY Forex cross pair is bullish, with the USD potentially becoming stronger, as explained in a previous Dollar Index DXY chart analysis.

 Why is USDJPY rallying so strongly?
 The bigger picture bias is bullish, as simple as that.
 There is a bigger timeframe demand imbalance that has taken control.

-As you can see on USDJPY tradingview daily chart below.
-There are new demand levels being created for this cross para.
-The price level tagged with #1 didn’t play out as we would have expected, you can read here the previous USDJPY chart analysis.
+As you can see on the USDJPY tradingview daily chart below.
+New demand levels are being created for this cross para.
+The price level tagged with #1 didn’t play out as we expected; you can read the previous USDJPY chart analysis here.
 We can’t pretend to be right on every single trade.
-There is not a single Forex trading strategy that will offer 100% winners, it’s just impossible.
-Supply and demand is not an exception.
+There is not a single Forex trading strategy that will offer 100% winners; it’s just impossible.
+Supply and demand are not an exception.
 Supply and demand is not an exception.
 Fortunately, money management and our edge will provide us with many more options to trade, not only Forex but also stocks.

-Fortunately, there was a brand new imbalance created at the price level marked as #2 that has played out nicely.
-There is a brand new imbalance slightly higher at #3 that could be another option to buy USDJPY Forex cross pair.
+Fortunately, a brand new imbalance created at the price level marked as #2 has played out nicely.
+There is a brand new imbalance slightly higher at #3 that could be another option to buy a USDJPY Forex cross pair.

 Shorts?
 No way!
-It’s not possible to think of shorts on USDJPY daily chart right now, even on smaller timeframes for those trading intraday and shorter-term periods.
+It’s not possible to think of shorts on USDJPY daily chart right now, even on smaller timeframes for that trading intraday strategies and shorter-term periods.

 This is the kind of price action technical analysis you will learn in our trading community.
 You will learn how to locate new supply and demand imbalances and trade without using any indicators, no news, no fundamental analysis, no earnings announcements, no volume or VSA analysis.
 Just supply and demand imbalances.